xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 through to :ref:`figthird_stage_div_12` in the appendix.
 The first stage and second stage can be viewed in :ref:`figfirst_stage` and :ref:`figsecond_stage`.

+The phase delay of the default filters is 18 output clock cycles.
+This can be shorterned by either using a minimum phase FIR as the final stage decimation FIR and/or by reducing the number of taps on the final stage decimation FIR.

 Advanced filter design
 ......................

-The above table has been generated to provide 100dB of signal to noise for all decimation factors whilst maintaining a fairly flat passband and wide bandwidth.
+The above table has been generated to provide 80dB of stopband attenuation for all decimation factors whilst maintaining a fairly flat passband and wide bandwidth.
 However for a given specification the filter characteristics can be optimised to reduce latency, increase passband, lower the passband ripple and increase the signal to noise ratio.
 For example, in a system where a 16kHz